 Within 60 days of receiving the complaint, the Superintendent or designee shall complete the investigation of the complaint and prepare a written report of the findings, the disposition of the complaint, including corrective actions, if any, and the rationale for such disposition.
 The report shall be made in English and, when necessary, in the language or mode of communication best understood by the complainant.
 The report shall include notice of the complainant's right to appeal the decision to the State Department of Education and a copy of the procedures for such an appeal.
-The entire process at the District level shall occur within 60 days of the District's initially receiving the complaint or within an extended time period that has been specified in a written agreement with the complainant.
+The entire process at the District level shall occur within 60 days of the District's initially receiving the complainant.
 (5CCR 4631)